 Pichai also mentioned that Google made it simple for users to switch to another default search engine in the Chrome browser if they wanted to.

-Pichai has a long track record at the company, and the U.S. government revealed emails indicating that Pichai had concerns about Google being the sole search option for Apple.
-Before he even became CEO, he suggested that Apple should also offer Yahoo as an alternative, citing both user experience and public perception issues.
-The FTC might have a much better antitrust case if Chrome was the only option on Apple devices.
+Pichai has a long history with the company, and emails from the U.S. government show that he was worried about Google being the only search choice for Apple.
+Even before he became CEO, he proposed that Apple should also include Yahoo as an alternative, pointing out issues related to user experience and public perception.
+The FTC might have a stronger antitrust case if Chrome were the only option on Apple devices.

 In January 2020, the U.S. Department of Justice launched an antitrust lawsuit against Google.
 The suit alleges that Google has violated specific sections of the Sherman Act, a law designed to ensure fair competition in the marketplace.